-Number of Credits (Quarter Hours)

-AA1 AS1 AAS

-Humanities

-English Composition 9 9 0

-Communication Skills 0 0 6-9

-Literature (English, American, or World) English or Speech 6-9 0-3 0-3 0-3 9

-Art, Drama, Music, Humanities and/or Philosophy Foreign Language 0-6 12-24 0-3 -

-Social Sciences History (American or Western Civilization) Economics Government Psychology or Human Relations Sociology 9 0-9 0-9 0-9 9 3-9 0-9 0-9 0-9 0-9 $\begin{bmatrix} 3\\3\\3\\3 \end{bmatrix} 4$ Natural Sciences and Mathematics Natural Sciences (Laboratory) (Biology, Chemistry, Geology, Physics) Mathematics 12-15 9 12-24 9 Ξ Health, Physical Education or Recreation 3-6 3-6 3-6 Orientation 1 1 1 Electives and Other Major Field Requirements Minimum Total Number -3-21' 48 755 of Credits for Degree 97 97 97
+Number of Credits (Quarter Hours) AA1 AS1 AAS Humanities English Composition Communication Skills Literature (English, American, or World) English or Speech Art, Drama, Music, Humanities and/or Philosophy Foreign Language 9 0 0-3 9 0-6 12-24 2 9 0 0-3 0-3 0 6-9 Social Sciences History (American or Western Civilization) Economics Government Psychology or Human Relations Sociology 9 0-9 0-9 93 3-9 0-9 0-9 0-9 0-9 $\begin{pmatrix} 3\\3\\3\\4\\3 \end{pmatrix}$

+Natural Sciences and Mathematics Natural Sciences (Laboratory) (Biology, Chemistry, Geology, Physics) Mathematics 12-15 9 12-24 ° 9 Health, Physical Education Or Recreation 3-6 3-6 3-6 Orientation 1 1 1 Electives and Other Major Field Requirements 3·21' 48 75 ° Minimum Total Number of Credits for Degree 97 97 97

-'Students are urged to acquaint themselves with the requirements of the 'Students are urged to acquaint themselves with the requirements of the major department in the college or university to which transfer is contemplated and further to consult with the Counseling Department of the community college in planning their program and selecting electives.
-'Students who have successfully completed two years of a foreign language in high school may petition for advance placement to the sophomore course of this foreign language.'
-'In addition to the history requirements, the student shall complete a t tal of pue quarter-bource craft in the sophom which may use the source in the sophome.''
+Students are urged to acquaint themselves with the requirements of the major department in the college or university to which transfer is contemplated and further to consult with the Counseling Department of the community college in planning their program and selecting electives.
+'Students who have successfully completed two years of a foreign language in high school may petition for advance placement to the sophomore course of this foreign language.

--un addition to the history requirements, the student shall complete a t tail of nine quarter-hours credit in the social sciences which may incl. de economics, government, sociology and/or psychology.
-SOSC 101-102-103 may be substituted for ECON, GOVT, and PSYC.
+1In addition to the history requirements, the student shall complete a total of nine quarter-hours credit in the social sciences which may include economics, government, sociology and/or psychology, "SOSC 101-102-103 may be substituted for ECON, GOVT, and PSYC.

+SOSC 101-102-103 may be substituted for ECON, GÖVT, and PSYC.
 The Associate in Applied Science degree programs should be organized approximately as follows: